-There is no fee for participating in this training.
-Thanks to generous support from The Andrew W. Mellon Foundation, lodging expenses for all selected participants will be covered.
+There is no fee to participate in this training, and lodging in Washington, DC, for all selected participants will be provided for the duration of the program.
 Lunch will be provided during the in-person training; however, participants will be expected to cover the rest of their meal costs, all incidental expenses, and local travel.
-Please note that participants will also be expected to cover travel to and from DC.
-SCRI has limited travel funds available to subsidize travel costs; you will be able to request an amount once selected for the program.
+SCRI has limited travel funds available to provide roundtrip travel to/from Washington DC.
+Participants will be able to request assistance once selected for the program.